It is also commonly known as adrenaline. It consists of a hormone secreted by the adrenal glands.

-Since epinephrine injection is used at the common level only when necessary (ie, in an emergency), it is not likely to have a specific dosing schedule.
-Do not repeat the doses of epinephrine without the specialized advice of a doctor.
+Since epinephrine injection is used at the standard level only when necessary (i.e., in an emergency), it is not likely to have a specific dosing schedule.
+Do not repeat the doses of Epinephrine without the specialized advice of a doctor.

 What happens if an overdose occurs?

-Symptoms of overdose may include fast or pounding heartbeat, sudden severe headache, unexpected numbness or weakness, feeling like you might pass out, wheezing, shortness of breath, chest pain, or sudden problems with vision. the speech or the balance.
+Symptoms of overdose may include a fast or pounding heartbeat, sudden severe headache, unexpected numbness or weakness, feeling like you might pass out, wheezing, shortness of breath, chest pain, or sudden problems with a vision: speech, or the balance.

 What should I avoid while using epinephrine injection?

-Do not inject epinephrine in an intravenous line or in the muscle area of the buttocks, or it may not work as well.
+Do not inject Epinephrine in an intravenous line or the muscle area of the buttocks, or it may not work as well.
 Inject only in the fleshy and soft outer part of the thigh.

 What other drugs affect?